STForScratch/ScratchTools/README.md

 # v1.3
 This new update has all the features from v1.2, but the project links on profile comments being replaced with their titles becomes possible on all profiles, not just yours!

+# v1.4
+This update has a very big feature, a suggestion added on our [Official Discord](https://discord.gg/5AkUsCbEsy) by [ScratchFangs](https://scratch.mit.edu/users/Scratchfangs/) on Scratch: you can now press a button when searching through projects to see ALL the projects- even the ones that usually wouldn't show up in the search because they're rated as NFE (Not For Everyone- not bad enough to be banned, but possibly not for the younger people of Scratch).

+Other than that, this has all the features of v1.3- but get ready! v2.0 will be a BIG update!

 ## Fun Facts About ScratchTools
 ### ScratchTools v1.0 was approved on 2/22/22
 While ScratchTools was published later during a livestream, it was approved for the Chrome Webstore by the Google Team very late at night on 2/22/22!